 Dramatists like William Shakespeare, Christopher Marlowe, and Thomas Kyd in England felt the old philosopher’s wool was of no use for them.
 They needed something new, something more to justify the Renaissance-spirit.
 Instead of looking outside, they started to look inside the hearts of their tragic heroes.
 The heart, or the mind, is the master of all the actions happening outside a character.
 With this major shift of thinking, tragedies of the Shakespearean era started to take on new colors.

 Shakespearean tragedy differs significantly from the Aristotelian method.
 Shakespeare took what he thought the best from Aristotle and left the remnants.
-Then he made out his plan.
 The “three unities” would not suit his purpose.
 It was like the external agents in classical tragedies that appeared from nowhere and remolded the future of a tragic hero.
 Shakespeare got rid of these unnecessary rules and started to write a different kind of tragedy.
 It was “amoral” in essence and ingenious in structure.
+As such, tragic Shakespeare moments can be found sprinkled across many of his plays.

 A Shakespearean tragic hero